cirochang/job-queues/README.md

 The solution was divided in some steps:

-#### Parse the data
+To parse the data, I do:
 1. Read the input and parse to sequence format (easy to manipulate the data).
-2. Parse and Split the data for jobs, agents, job_request.
+2. Parse and split the data for jobs, agents, job_request.
 (In this step I also put the urgent jobs in the beginning of the sequence of jobs).

-#### Start to assign jobs.
-For each job request I do:
+Then, **for each** job request...
+(In fact I used recursion)
-3. Get correct agent of this job request.
+1. Get the correct agent of this job request.
+2. Get all jobs that has type equal to the primaryskillset of the agent.
+3. Get all jobs that has type equal to the secundaryskillset of the agent.
-4. I get all possible jobs according of skillsets of the agent and put in a sequence (I put the primary skills jobs is in the beginning of the sequence).
+4. Join the results of steps 4 and 5 putting in a sequence (The primaryskillsets jobs is in the beggining of this sequence).
 5. Remove the jobs of the sequence that already was assigned.
-6. Get the first job of this sequence and assign to the agent. (in this moment the first of the sequence is the best match)
+6. Get the first job of this sequence and assign to the agent. (in this moment the first of the sequence is the best match).

-#### Show the results
-7. Convert the assign jobs to json and output this information.
+Finally, convert the assign jobs to json and output this information.